ScottLogic/blog/_posts/2023-10-30-convincing-langchain.markdown

 This outcome also highlights the importance of giving examples, or “few shot prompting” as it’s called in AI jargon.
 This gives the agent a context for the type of decision to make.
 It also highlights more obscure cases that should be taken into account, in our case, this was the tool’s knowledge of stakeholders.

-After having finished working on this agent, it has now come to light that it is possible to log the inner workings of LangChain, through tracing tools such as [WandB](https://python.langchain.com/docs/integrations/providers/wandb_tracing).
-Therefore we would simultaneously have no need to question the bot for its own thought process, whilst having a more accurate insight.
-However asking for aid in developing prompts remains relevant and useful.
+After having finished working on this agent, it has now come to light that it is possible to log the inner workings of LangChain if we used a different agent model.
+We are currently using 'OpenAI Functions' as our agent type, a choice made because of its superior speed and accuracy.
+However, it is a blackbox which we cannot see through to the inner thinking, whereas if we used a different model such as Zero-shot ReAct, we would see this thought processed logged out.

-A successful response
 <img src='{{ site.github.url }}/jwarren/assets/2023-10-30-convincing-langchain/scott-reply.png' title="A successful Scottbot reply" alt="A successful Scottbot reply to 'what are Scottbot's abilities?'" />
+*A successful response*

 **Conclusion**